aimtiaz11/ball-hole-assignment/README.md

 1. I have two data records: Hole, and Ball
 2. Hole and Ball each have an integer size property

-I need a function to assign balls to holes
+I need a function to assign balls to holes.

 The function must:
 1. take a collection of balls and a collection of holes